eindiran/eindiran.github.io/README.md

 Then, install the necessary packages via `bundle install`, while in the top-level directory.
 This may take a little while.

 Once the Gems are installed, you can run the site via `bundle exec jekyll serve`.
-Don't run `jekyll` directly or you may run into Gem conflicts if you have multiple versions installed.
+Don't run `jekyll` directly or you may run into Gem conflicts if you have multiple versions of the same Gem installed.